-3. At the outset, the Committee wants to underscore that the CRC requires States Parties to develop and implement a comprehensive juvenile justice policy.
-This comprehensive approach should not be limited to the implementation of the specific provisions contained in articles 37 and 40 CRC, but should also take into account the general principles enshrined in articles 2, 3, 6 and 12 CRC, and all other relevant articles of the CRC, such as article 4 and 39.
-Therefore, the objectives of this General Comment are:
+- 4. At the outset, the Committee wishes to underscore that CRC requires States parties to develop and implement a comprehensive juvenile justice policy.
+This comprehensive approach should not be limited to the implementation of the specific provisions contained in articles 37 and 40 of CRC, but should also take into account the general principles enshrined in articles 2, 3, 6 and 12, and in all other relevant articles of CRC, such as articles 4 and 39.
+Therefore, the objectives of this general comment are: - To encourage States parties to develop and implement a comprehensive juvenile justice policy to prevent and address juvenile delinquency based on and in compliance with CRC, and to seek in this regard advice and support from the Interagency Panel on Juvenile Justice, with representatives of the Office of the United Nations High Commissioner for Human Rights (OHCHR), the United Nations Children's Fund (UNICEF), the United Nations Office on Drugs and Crime (UNODC) and non-governmental organizations (NGO's), established by ECOSOC resolution 1997/30;

-- To encourage States Parties to develop and implement a comprehensive juvenile justice policy to prevent and address juvenile delinquency based on and in compliance with the CRC, and to seek in this regard advice and support from the Interagency Panel on Juvenile Justice, with representatives of the OHCHR, UNICEF, UNODC and NGO's, established by ECOSOC Resolution 1997/30; - To provide States Parties with guidance and recommendations for the content of this comprehensive juvenile justice policy, with special attention for prevention of juvenile delinquency, the introduction of alternative measures allowing for responses to juvenile delinquency without resorting to judicial procedures, and for the interpretation and implementation of all other provisions in articles 37 and 40 CRC; - To promote the integration in a national and comprehensive juvenile justice policy of other international standards, in particular the United Nations Standard Minimum Rules for the Administration of Juvenile Justice (The Beijing Rules), the United Nations Rules for the Protection of Juveniles Deprived of their Liberty (Havana Rules), and the United Nations Guidelines for the Prevention of Juvenile Delinquency (The Riyadh Guidelines).
+- To provide States parties with guidance and recommendations for the content of this comprehensive juvenile justice policy, with special attention to prevention of juvenile delinquency, the introduction of alternative measures allowing for responses to juvenile delinquency without resorting to judicial procedures, and for the interpretation and implementation of all other provisions contained in articles 37 and 40 of CRC; - To promote the integration, in a national and comprehensive juvenile justice policy, of other international standards, in particular, the United Nations Standard Minimum Rules for the Administration of Juvenile Justice (the "Beijing Rules"), the United Nations Rules for the Protection of Juveniles Deprived of their Liberty (the "Havana Rules"), and the United Nations Guidelines for the Prevention of Juvenile Delinquency (the "Riyadh Guidelines").